mranidev/mranidev/README.md

 ### Hi there 👋

+Hi, my name is Amine and I am a Full Stack Web Developer with 3 years of freelance experience.
+I specialize in building dynamic and responsive web applications using modern technologies such as HTML, CSS, JavaScript, and various frameworks and libraries.

+I have a passion for delivering high-quality, user-friendly and robust solutions that meet my clients' needs.
+My skills include creating and integrating back-end systems, working with databases, and ensuring the optimal performance of my applications.

+Throughout my career, I have developed a strong understanding of Agile methodologies and have worked on projects with tight deadlines, delivering results within the given time frame while maintaining high-quality standards.

+As a remote worker, I am comfortable with working independently, as well as in a team environment, using tools such as Slack, Trello, and GitHub.
+I am also a quick learner, constantly seeking new challenges to improve my skills and knowledge.

+If you are looking for a reliable and skilled Full Stack Web Developer, I would love to hear from you.
+Let's work together to bring your projects to life.
 <!--
 **mranidev/mranidev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.